 Time to call it out.
 Enough, no more.
 Things need to change.

-With the New Year just kicking off, it’s the time when many people are thinking about the year ahead and the things they can do to be more successful and happy in what they do.
+With the New Year just kicking off, many people are thinking about the year ahead and what they can do to be more successful and happy in what they do.

-If that’s on your mind too, why don’t you take advantage of this moment to develop a plan for a future filled with more happiness, hope and certainty than last year?
+If that’s on your mind, why don’t you take advantage of this moment to develop a plan for a future filled with more happiness, hope and certainty than last year?
 But how?

-• Track the hours that each member of your business winning team is working.
-If that’s regularly 10 hours a day during the working week and time spent on weekends, Houston, you have a problem.
-These sort of hours are unsustainable.
-No one has the capacity to do their finest work when completely fatigued.
+- Track the hours that each member of your business-winning team is working.
+If that’s 10 hours a day during the working week and time spent on weekends, Houston, you have a problem.
+These sorts of hours are unsustainable.
+No one can do their finest work when completely fatigued.

-• No bid the opportunities where you don’t know the customer.
-Our global research shows that by the time a bid comes to market in the vast majority of cases the Government agency or corporate entity has already made an emotional decision about who they are going to buy from.
-The RFT exercise is one to prove that decision was right and to then encourage as many other suppliers as possible to bid.
-Helping them drive down price on their preferred supplier.
+- No bid the opportunities where you don’t know the customer.
+Our global research shows that by the time a bid comes to market, in the vast majority of cases, the Government agency or corporate entity has already made an emotional decision about who they will buy from.
+The RFT exercise proves that their decision was right and encourages as many other suppliers as possible to bid.
+Helping them drive down the price on their preferred supplier.

 As industry peers let’s make a conscious effort in 2022 to prosecute the case more than ever before that organisations need to look after the welfare of their work winning teams and that the ‘old school’ mantra of working round the clock is just not going to be expected or tolerated any more.